void-linux/void-packages/CONTRIBUTING.md

 Please note that we do not accept any packages containing non-release versions, such as specific git- or svn-revisions anymore.

+To get started, [fork](https://help.github.com/articles/fork-a-repo) the void-linux `void-packages` git repository on GitHub and clone it:

+    $ git clone git@github.com:<user>/void-packages.git

+To keep your forked repository up to date, setup the `upstream` remote to pull in new changes:

+    $ git remote add upstream git://github.com/void-linux/void-packages.git
+    $ git pull --rebase upstream master

 ### Creating a new template

 You can use the helper tool `xnew`, from the [xtools](https://github.com/chneukirchen/xtools) package, to create new templates: